CALCULATE YOUR SIP RETURNS

 What Is Crisil Rating?

-Credit Rating Information Services of India Ltd. or CRISIL is a company that provides risk and policy advisory services along with ratings and market research.
+Credit Rating Information Services of India Ltd., or CRISIL, is a company that provides risk and policy advisory services along with ratings and market research.
 It is a subsidiary of S&P – the latter owns a majority stake in CRISIL.
 Established in 1987, it is India’s first credit rating agency.

 In this article, let’s understand the CRISIL meaning and understand how the CRISIL ratings help you decide your ideal mutual fund investment.

-Understand CRISIL rating
+Understand CRISIL Rating

-Among other things, CRISIL has its subsidiary CRISIL Ratings Ltd. which is a pioneer of credit rating in India.
-It rates either financial instruments or entire organisations for credit worthiness.
-Such organisations may include manufacturing companies, financial corporations, banks, NBFCs, government and government bodies, PSUs, MSME, real estate projects, educational institutions and mutual funds.
-Financial instruments related to such organisations that are rated by CRISIL may include bonds, debentures, bank loans, commercial paper, collateralised securities etc.
+CRISIL Ratings Ltd. is a pioneer of credit rating in India.
+It rates financial instruments and organisations, which determines their creditworthiness.
+Such organisations may include manufacturing companies, financial corporations, banks, NBFCs, government and government bodies, PSUs, MSMEs, real estate projects, educational institutions and mutual fundsFinancial instruments related to such organisations that are rated by CRISIL may include bonds, debentures, bank loans, commercial paper, collateralised securities, etc.

 CRISIL rating list helps potential investors make informed decisions related to investment in financial instruments and companies.
-It also helps companies raise capital by giving them a higher degree of legitimacy and approval – therefore, many organisations use their CRISIL ratings as a key point in their marketing.
+It also helps companies raise capital by giving them a higher degree of legitimacy and approval; therefore, many organisations use their CRISIL ratings as a key point in their marketing.

-For financial instruments and organisations, CRISIL rates the safety of the investment in the instrument or the organisation with symbols – CRISIL AAA shows the highest safety, followed by AA, A, BBB, BB, B C and finally Default or D respectively – sometimes CRISIL may add a (+) or a (-) to the symbol.
+For financial instruments and organisations, CRISIL rates the safety of the investment in the instrument or the organisation with symbols – CRISIL AAA shows the highest safety, followed by AA, A, BBB, BB, B, C, and finally Default or D respectively – sometimes CRISIL may add a (+) or a (-) to the symbol.

-CRISIL releases rankings of mutual funds – the rankings are used by investors alongside other variables such as Net Asset Value, Asset Under Management, Sharpe Ratio etc.
+CRISIL releases rankings of mutual funds – the rankings are used by investors alongside other variables such as Net Asset Value, Asset Under Management, Sharpe Ratio, etc.

 What Types of Mutual Funds Are Ranked?